YouriSchijff/Autumn/README.md

 ## What is it?

-Autumn is an application framework and a template, using lwjgl (opengl, glfw)<br>
+Autumn is an application framework with a template, using LWJGL (OpenGL, GLFW, etc.)

-build with java 1.8
+##### Built with Java 1.8

-I want it to be simple to make an application with intractable stuff in it.
+Sadly we currently have only 2 dimensions, but I promise that the 3th is coming soon

 You can customize and implement anything.